potatobot-rwanda/potatobot/README.md

 * `console_chatloop()` lets you chat in the console.

 You can activate the function by changing the code in the `if __name__ == "__main__":` section of `potatobot.py`.

+## Logfiles

+The chatbot produces two logfiles:

+* `app.log` contains technical logs
+* `conversation.jsonp` contains detailed information about the chatbot, the NLU, the LLMs and more in a machine readable format.
+It stores one each user message, chatbot answer and related information as a JSON object, one object per line.

+## Caching

+To save money / OpenAI LLM credits, the system uses a cache.
+If you execute the same LLM request a second time, it will be loaded from cache, instead of from the OpenAI API.
+The cache is stored in `.langchain.db`.
+You can delete the file to reset the cache.

 ## License